Skip to main content

 2. Create relationships between your linked work items.

-3. Use the '+' icon and 'link work item' options to establish connections between different levels.
+3. Use the + icon and select the link work item option to establish connections between different levels.

 4. Refresh your view to build and see your complete hierarchy in action.